-The key to effective accounting is to keep a track of the money earned and spent in business.
+The key to effective accounting is to keep track of the money earned and spent in business.
 It is essential for every business, and real estate is not an exception.
 Besides helping you stay organized, it also measures your profitability and aids in complying with legalities.
-You need to take key business decisions from time to time, and proper accounting helps you take the right ones.
+You need to take critical business decisions from time to time, and proper accounting helps you take the right ones.

 If you have a new business and feel overwhelmed managing all the financial details, the following suggestions can help.